Pest control tips for getting rid of ants and where do ants go in the winter

-Some of the major areas you should focus on is sealing gaps under doors and between windows, repairing damaged or loose-fitting screens, and sealing major cracks in the foundation.
-Unfortunately, it is pretty much impossible to seal each and every entry point into your home as some can even be in the foundation underground.
+Some of the main areas you should focus on is sealing are gaps under doors and between windows.
+Repair damaged or loose-fitting screens, and seal major cracks in the foundation.
+Unfortunately, it is pretty much impossible to seal each and every entry point into your home.
+Some can even be in the foundation underground.

-As your home ages, it can settle and tiny cracks can form in the foundation which can become easy access points into your home for pests.
+As your home ages, it can settle and tiny cracks can form in the foundation.
+These can become easy access points into your home for pests.
 Do your best with exclusion, but understand that it often isn’t realistic to expect a 100% fix for getting rid of ants and other pests.

 Clean up around your home as another step for getting rid of ants

-Usually, spring cleaning isn’t the most fun activity on your list as temperatures start to warm up, but doing a thorough job of it can be a major key for getting rid of ants in your home.
+Usually, spring cleaning isn’t the most fun activity on your list as temperatures start to warm up.
+However, doing a thorough job of it can be a major key for getting rid of ants in your home.

-If any of the scout ants find an abundant food source in your home, they will quickly alert the rest of their colony.
-This means keeping your food in sealed containers, dishes clean, counters wiped down, and garbages clean and sealed is an important step for getting rid of ants in your home.
+If any of the scout ants find a food source in your home, they’ll quickly alert the rest of their colony.
+Keep your food in sealed containers, dishes clean, counters wiped down, and garbages clean and sealed.
+These are very important steps for getting rid of ants in your home.

-Pests like ants, are attracted to food, water, and shelter, so making it a priority to keep their access to a minimum as seasons change is a great way for getting rid of ants in your home.
+Pests like ants are attracted to food, water, and shelter.
+Making it a priority to keep their access to a minimum as seasons change is a great way for getting rid of ants in your home.

 Work with a pest control service to get even quicker results for getting rid of ants

-There are a variety of pest control treatments that you can use depending on how serious an infestation of ants you have on your hands, but there are a few we recommend as a general base for getting rid of ants in your home.
+There are a variety of pest control treatments that to use depending on how serious an infestation of ants you have on your hands.
+There are a few we recommend as a general base for getting rid of ants in your home.
 As a foundation for getting rid of ants and other pests, we recommend doing a spray barrier treatment on the outside of the home.